Be alert for cybersecurity scams as the school year begins

 - Protect your passwords.
 Make them long and strong, never reveal them to anyone, and use different passwords for different accounts.
 Also use multi-factor authentication (MFA) where possible.

 Take the quiz on this Article.
 Everyone who passes wins a prize!!
-This month's prize is an insulated lunch bag to remind everyone to not let the bad guys eat your lunch!
+This month's prize is an insulated lunch-bag, while supplies last, to remind you to not let the bad-guys eat your lunch.
+There are a limited number of lunch-bags.
+Once we are out, the lunch-bag will be replaced with another item.

 One person will also be selected for the grand prize: a PacSafe.Com secure backpack.